A 200 km Audax, long-distance cycling event from Lancashire to the Yorkshire Dales and back in a day.

 Time: 08:00 am

-The Dales Delight 200 is a 203 km cycling event sanctioned by Audax UK (AUK), taking place on Sunday 05 June 2016, starting and finishing in the town of Clitheroe, Lancashire.
+The Dales Delight 200 is a 203 km cycling event sanctioned by Audax UK (AUK), taking place on Tuesday 29 September 2020, starting and finishing in the village of Pendleton, Lancashire.

 The event is a randonnee, not a race!
 Those taking part will have a maximum of 13-hours & 30-minutes to complete the challenging 203 km route.